The Hardest Part About Making DIM Gummies (No One Talks About)

 3. Pick Your Acids Carefully

 Most gummy makers reach for citric acid.
 But citric acid can speed up DIM breakdown, especially if trace metals are present.
 We switched to malic acid and added sodium citrate as a chelator to bind any stray iron or copper ions.
-It sounds like a small detail, but it makes a big difference in shelf life.
+Small detail, big difference in shelf life.

 4. Drying Under Nitrogen